Computer Science + Education: Secondary Education, BS

 for the degree of Bachelor of Science Major in Computer Science + Education, Secondary Education concentration

-The Computer Science + Education, BS is sponsored jointly by the Department of Computer Science and the Department of Curriculum & Instruction.
+The Computer Science + Education, BS is sponsored jointly by the Siebel School of Computing and Data Science and the Department of Curriculum & Instruction.
 The Secondary Education concentration provides the coursework and field experience for students to be licensed to teach computer science in grades 5-12.
 The degree will prepare students to join the workforce as teachers in the state of Illinois, providing them with the knowledge necessary to teach and develop computer science curricula.

 To be recommended for licensure, candidates are required to maintain a cumulative grade point average of 2.5 (A=4.0).
 Candidates in teacher licensure programs must receive a C- or better in ALL content and professional education coursework.
 Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.